 Positive Behaviour Support (PBS)

-We provide ambitious support to help people live ambitious lives.
+The experts in our Clinical Assessment and Intervention Team enable us to provide ambitious support to help people live ambitious lives.
 Our focus is on encouraging people to challenge themselves to achieve their own goals and get the most out of life, while supporting increased independence and choice.

 Almost all behaviour is learnt, and behaviour that is challenging to support is no different.